matt-powelldev2784/matt-powelldev2784/readme.md

 'Junior Dev Person' is an 8-bit style platform game.
 Play the game: https://matt-powelldev2784.github.io/founders_and_coders_feature_game/

-• Built with JavaScript, is uses an endlessly scrolling background effect.
-• It uses the requestAnimationFrame method to constantly update the DOM after each repaint.
+• Built with JavaScript, it uses the requestAnimationFrame method to repeatedly update the DOM when the screen is repainted.
 • Game tokens are generated randomly and removed from the DOM once they have travelled across the screen.
 • A backend built using NodeJS and Express is used to store the high scores.
 • Touch detection logic is used to enable play on touch devices.